 Offered at almost $380,000 and crafted from expensive Platinum 950 alloy, the new Vacheron Constantin Patrimony Traditionnelle 14-Day Tourbillon (Ref.
 89000/000P-9843) watch with its modest styling and compact size is a quintessence of inconspicuous consumption.
-With its moderately oversized case and a time-proven, bullet-proof reliable mechanism, it is a wristwatch for the kind of people that would prefer a vintage Rolls-Royce to a brand new Koenigsegg.
+With its moderately oversized case and a time-proven, bullet-proof reliable mechanism, it is a wristwatch for the kind of people who would prefer a vintage Rolls-Royce to a brand new Koenigsegg.

 Like the other members of VC’s Patrimony family of ultra-expensive watches, the new Patrimony Traditionnelle 14-Day Tourbillon sports a simple, easily readable dial, which is slightly off-centered to the top providing the timekeeper with a slightly unbalanced appearance.

 Just like its body, as well as perfectly executed winding crown and even folding clasp, the face of the watch is crafted from sand-blasted platinum and is very discreetly decorated with twelve stick-shaped hour markers and the usual “railway”-style minute track.
 The indicator, by the way, is echoed by the power reserve sub-dial that is placed at 12 hours (as usual, the pointer on the power reserve display moves in a counter-clockwise direction as two pairs of mainspring barrels gradually unwind releasing potential energy stored by each of four springs.)

 Visible through a circular cut-out at 6 o’clock and, the tourbillon carriage sports the famous Maltese Cross that slowly rotates around its axis.
 To make the mechanism serve as a subsidiary seconds indicator, VC has additionally equipped the module with a thin pointer, which is similar to the one placed at power reserve display, but, for some reason, lacks the counterweight tip.